MicrosoftDocs/azure-devops-docs/docs/organizations/billing/add-backup-billing-managers.md

 ## Prerequisites

-- You must be the subscription administrator to give another user access to change or set up billing.
+- You must be the Azure subscription administrator to give another user access to change or set up billing.

 ## Give a user access to set up or change billing